(Civil & Criminal Law)

 Mt.
 Diablo Center for the Arts / Name Withheld for Privacy

 (Civil Lawsuit for Real Estate Fraud plus Criminal Tax Case)

 A typical white collar case where no good deed went unpunished.

 After 40 years of success in business, [Name Withheld for Privacy] joined a project which created the largest children’s theater in the San Francisco Bay Area.
 He used his own money to fund the project and invested hundreds of hours of his time.
 Unfortunately, his attorney and partner in this project had less than altruistic ideas.
 The project became embroiled in litigation until it was deemed the most complex case in Contra Costa County.
 The State Attorney General’s office became involved.
-Horowitz was brought into the case by one of the leading real estate firms in the country.
+Lawyer was brought into the case by one of the leading real estate firms in the country.

 Michael Savage v.
 Council on American Islamic Relations

 (First Amendment, Copyright Infringement, Rico Civil Case)

 Not a “white collar” case, still, the right to speech extends to everyone, including Michael Savage.